Education Research Current About VU Amsterdam NL

 As a student of Critical Studies in Art and Culture, you’ll be joining a highly dedicated international group of students, alumni, PhD candidates and staff members from various disciplinary backgrounds, who share a strong interest in the cultural sector.
 Within and beyond the programme, you’ll meet artists and researchers from around the world, exchange ideas about their research during our informal brunches, and visit exhibitions and cultural events.

 Many of our students and alumni are active with VU Amsterdam affiliated journal Kunstlicht.
-Furthermore, both the Graduate School and our Interdisciplinary Research Institutes CLUE+ (Research Institute for Culture, Cognition, History and Heritage) and the Network Institute offer a broad range of workshops, seminars, lectures and research groups to attend.
+Furthermore, both the Graduate School and the Network Institute offer a broad range of workshops, seminars, lectures and research groups to attend.

 Year 1